Ask for More Than Bayes Optimal: A Theory of Indecisions for Selective Hypothesis Testing: General Binary Classification

 \begin{lemma} Suppose that $\mathbf{P}( (\eta \wedge (1-\eta))(X) \leq \varepsilon ) >0$ for every $\varepsilon >0$.
 Then, $\underset{\gamma \to 1^-}{\lim} \tau_{\gamma} = 1$ and $\mathcal{R}^* = 0$. \end{lemma} \begin{proof} Given any $\varepsilon >0$, there exists a~$\gamma$ such that

 Consequently, $\tau_{\gamma} \geq 1 - \varepsilon$.
-Hence, $ \mathcal{R}^* \leq \underset{\gamma \to 1^-}{\lim} 1- \tau_{\gamma} =0 $ by Proposition~\ref{prop:risk}. \end{proof} We conclude that any level of accuracy can be reached under the assumption of Lemma~\ref{lem:0risk}.
-This assumption is natural and can be interpreted as follows.
-In order to get the misclassification error as small as possible, we need the existence of regions where the likelihood of~$f_1$ dominates that of~$f_2$, and regions where the likelihood of~$f_2$ dominates that of~$f_1$, and hence we are more confident whenever we predict $Y$ to be $1$ or $2$ in these regions.
+Hence, $ \mathcal{R}^* \leq \underset{\gamma \to 1^-}{\lim} 1- \tau_{\gamma} =0 $ by Proposition~\ref{prop:risk}. \end{proof} We conclude that any positive target error level can be reached under the assumption of Lemma~\ref{lem:0risk}.
+This assumption can be interpreted as follows: there must be regions in which the posterior probability of at least one class is arbitrarily close to one.
+If definitive predictions from both classes are required, the corresponding condition must hold in both class-dominant regions.